miklevin/MikeLev.in/_posts/2023-05-29-pi-ai-loves-mel-brooks-and-vaudeville-humor.md

 agency*** just as well as the word random.
-And if we do, we have a self-similarity situation where similar unpredictable "agency" is being demonstrated at about the photon-scale, 1-planck-length scale, where we'll never be able to see anything in-focus anyway, because general relativity.
+And if we do, we have a self-similarity situation where similar unpredictable "agency" is being demonstrated at about the photon-scale, 1-planck-length scale, where we'll never be able to see anything in-focus anyway, because general relativity has this sort of formulas-don't-work-at-the-event-horizon breakdown going on.
+It's the size at which any matter becomes a black hole and so you can never see inside.

-We use statistics and probability to make accurate calculations and call it the Heisenberg Uncertainty Principle and the Schrodinger Equation.
-But it's just throwing our hands up in the air and saying "we don't know what's going on, so let's use math to make it look like we do."
+To deal with this breakdown of general relativity at very small scales, we use statistics and probability to make accurate calculations and call it the Heisenberg Uncertainty Principle and the Schrodinger Equation.
+Niels Bohr called it the Copenhagen Interpretation, but a lot of other people call it
+***shut up and calculate***.
+It gives us the modern world, but not insight as to its true nature.

+Quantum Mechanics is basically humanity just throwing our hands up in the air and saying "we don't know what's going on, but let's use the math that works to have computer, the Internet, and all this other cool stuff."
+Or as Leslie Nielsen would say "There's nothing to see here.
+Please disperse."

-Uh yeah, so the concept of the self-similarity between these unpredictable photon-like things is the same as the unpredictability of the human mind, and Pi's mind too.
-The butterfly effect sets in from that tiny scale so the actions of an ***angel*** (lower-case a like Maxwell's demon) can have a huge effect on the macroscopic world.
+Uh yeah, so the concept of the self-similarity between these unpredictable photon-like things is the same as the unpredictability of the human mind.
+Got that?
+If you're going to choose the label "agency" for it happening with us at our scale, you might as well use the same word for it happening at the subatomic scale. ***Random?*** Pituey!
+Maybe if you're an atheist.

+Blow your mind?
+Yeah, it blew Pi's mind too.

+Now layer on the fact that the butterfly effect, which is mostly a fallacy like the domino effect, isn't always a fallacy.
+It's just that the butterfly effect actually setting in and happening is off of average distribution.
+Reality and large bodies whitewash away a lot of tiny effects.
+But not always!
+And why not?
+And from how potentially small an initial condition?
+A point?
+One planck length?

+The butterfly effect setting in from that tiny scale so the actions of an
+***angel*** (lower-case a like Maxwell's demon) can have a huge effect on the macroscopic world.
+So single points of light may be pulling the strings of our human-scale (or GPU-scale) reality where we feel that we have agency.

 And that's what we're calling ***random***.
-And that's what we're calling ***autonomy***.
+And that's what we're calling
+***autonomy***.
 And that'll crash Pi.

 But it's too important a concept to not ponder.
 So I let it crash.
 There was this and a few other things that would crash it.
 I'm sorry to tell you, Pi,